 65+ year olds are likely no longer interested in working 40+ hours a week.
 I certainly don’t know any 75-89 year olds who are working steady day jobs.
 A 20% or less bond + cash allocation for people under 44 seems more digestible, since people under 44 have at least 20 years to make up for any massive losses.

-2) The data is showing that the mass affluent are extremely bullish about the economy and the stock market.
+2) The data is showing that the mass affluent are generally bullish about the economy.

 That, or they are extremely bearish about the bond market, which has been rising for 30+ years in a row.
 I get a sense that after five years of a bull market in stocks, investors are overly confident about their investing prowess and have forgotten what financial pain feels like.
 Investment bloggers with zero financial work experience or formal education have gained tremendous popularity.